alex-kolmakov/divelog-autoreport/README.md

 ## Project overview

-It consists of 3 pipelines that learn your diving preferences and rate the dives from your Subsurface logbook.
+It consists of 4 pipelines:

- - **Load data** - a pipeline that loads the data from the Subsurface logbook, parses data from XML format, and provides it as a clean dataframe through the Global data product..
+ - **Load dive data** - a pipeline that loads the data from the Subsurface logbook, parses data from XML format.
  - **Train model** - a pipeline that trains the model on the data, uses HyperOpt to pick the best parameters by looking at [ROC_AUC](https://developers.google.com/machine-learning/crash-course/classification/roc-and-auc) and accuracy.
 After MAX_EVALUATIONS of attempts to optimize hyperparameters, it saves the best model to the MLflow registry.
- - **Batch inference** - a pipeline that loads the model from the MLflow registry and predicts the rating for the dives in the logbook.
-It then exports the data to the Notion page using the Notion API.
+ - **Load and vectorize DAN content** - a pipeline that loads the data from the DAN website, parses the content and vectorizes it for RAG.
+ - **Batch inference** - final pipeline that:
+    - loads the model from the MLflow registry
+    - predicts the rating for the dives
+    - generates reports on each dive
+    - augments reports with insights using vectorized DAN content
+    - sends final reports to Notion

 ### Architecture Diagram